-FOR FIRST-YEAR STUDENTS GENERALLY AND FIRST-YEAR STUDENT-ATHLETES ON ATHLETIC AID\
+FOR FIRST-YEAR STUDENTS GENERALLY AND FIRST-YEAR STUDENT-ATHLETES ON ATHLETIC AID

 Calculate and provide the average (mean) standardized test scores for all entering first-year students and first-year student-athletes who received athletics aid (include nonqualifiers who were ineligible for athletically related aid) during the four most recent academic years, by gender.
-Report all scores as either recentered SAT or ACT sumscores.
+Report all scores as either reentered SAT or ACT sum scores.
 Individual student-athlete scores should be converted using the conversion chart before the average (mean) test scores are calculated.
 If possible, this same procedure should be used in converting the scores of first-year students generally.

-Academic Year: Male S tudents tudent- letes Fema ale Students Female Student- Athletes Score # of Students Score # of Students Score # of Students Score # of Students Average Standardized Test Score
+Academic Year: Male St tudents Male Stude nt-Athletes Female \$ Students Female Stud ent- Athletes Average Standardized Score No. of Students Score No. of Students Score No. of Students Score No. of Students Test Score

-Institutions that do not award athletics aid should compile these data for first-year student-athletes who were recruited, in accordance with NCAA Division I Byla w 3.02.13.1 (Recruited prospective student-athlete)
+Institutions that do not award athletics aid should compile these data for first-year student-athletes who were recruited, in accordance with NCAA Bylaw 13.02.14.1 (recruited prospective student-athlete).

-Name of person completing the chart: Title:
+Name of Person completing this chart: Title: